-The purpose of this new state competitive grant is to establish and promote rigorous, engaging, and standards aligned digital literacy and computer science education in public schools in kindergarten through grade 12.
-The first cohort of this grant will focus on middle grades (6–8) DLCS implementation.
+The grant’s goal is to establish and promote rigorous, engaging, inclusive and standards aligned digital literacy and computer science education in partnership with the Massachusetts Association of School Superintendents (M.A.S.S),

 The grant supports the creation of new programs and/or expanding existing programs to serve more students most underserved (including but not limited to students designated as economically disadvantaged, English language learners, special education, underrepresented minorities, and living in rural areas).